haveisi/housing-sustainability-analytics-portfolio/README.md

 # Housing Sustainability & Affordability Analytics Portfolio

-This portfolio brings together applied housing analytics projects focused on the intersection of affordable housing, utility burden, building performance, retrofit planning, GIS, and resident-centered decision support.
+This portfolio brings together applied housing analytics projects focused on affordable housing, utility burden, building performance, retrofit planning, GIS, and resident-centered decision support.

+The goal is to show how data can help housing, real estate, sustainability, and community development organizations make better decisions about where to invest, which properties need attention, and how to improve building performance without losing sight of resident affordability.

-The work demonstrates analysis at two scales:
+The portfolio demonstrates analysis at two connected scales:

 1. **Property and portfolio scale** — identifying buildings with utility-cost risk, retrofit needs, emissions exposure, waste-performance issues, and affordability pressure.
-2. **Neighborhood and policy scale** — identifying where zoning reform, location efficiency, housing age, and affordability pressure may create public benefit.
+2. **Neighborhood and policy scale** — identifying where zoning reform, location efficiency, housing age, and affordability pressure may create greater public benefit.

-Together, these projects show how data can support better decisions for affordable housing providers, property managers, NGOs, sustainability teams, community development organizations, and local governments.
+Together, these projects show how housing sustainability analytics can support both asset-level decisions and community-scale planning.

 ---